Matthies/RubiChess/README.md

 Thank you for the great list of engines at http://www.computerchess.org.uk/ccrl/4040/ Not mentioned all the other documentation and tools freely available.

+For using NNUE evaluation you have to
+- Enable 'Use NNUE' option
-For using NNUE evaluation you can download network files from my repository https://github.com/Matthies/NN and set the NNUENetpath option.
+- set 'NNUENetpath' option to a valid network weight file You can download network files from my repository https://github.com/Matthies/NN and put it in the same folder as the executable.
+Default net is nn-803c91ad5c-20201107.nnue which will be included in release packages.